xmatthewx/awesome3000/readme.md

 done
 ======

+- jenn finished much of the design
-- i set up rough approx of jenn's design in html and css
+- mw set up rough approx of jenn's design in html and css
-- anthony and i got the instagram api working with javascript
+- anthony and mw got the instagram api working with javascript
+- mw set up js for switching between tags

 next
 ======